Leigh - Greater Manchester

 The area around Leigh - Greater Manchester features a number of interesting cities including Salford, and Manchester.

-There are a number of disused railway lines near Leigh - Greater Manchester including The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.
+The area around Leigh - Greater Manchester boasts some of the best disused railway lines including The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.

-There are a several good moated sites in the area around Leigh - Greater Manchester like Wigan Golf Club.
+There are a several good airports in the area around Leigh - Greater Manchester like Manchester Airport.

 Leigh - Greater Manchester History